-All directors have a duty to maintain the integrity of the decision-making processes of the board of directors (the "Board") by ensuring that they and other directors are free from conflict or potential conflict in their decision making.
+All directors have a duty to ensure that the integrity of the decision-making processes of the Board are maintained by ensuring that they and other directors are free from conflict or potential conflict in their decision making.
 It is inherent in a director's fiduciary duty that conflicts of interest be avoided.
 It is important that all directors and officers understand their obligations when a conflict of interest or potential conflict of interest arises.